 Where, within the Lake Memphremagog watershed, has swimmer’s itch been reported?

-In the summer of 2008, swimmer’s itch was reported at the Magog municipal beach (Plage des Cantons), the beach to the west of Magog, Drummond Point, Southière beach, Austin, Greene Bay, the Georgeville day camp and Gibraltar Point.
+Since the summer of 2008, swimmer’s itch was reported at the Magog municipal beach (Plage des Cantons), the beach to the west of Magog, Drummond Point, Southière beach, Austin, Greene Bay, the Georgeville day camp and Gibraltar Point.

 Should cases of swimmer’s itch be reported?